 The second major performance bottleneck is the query processing itself.
 For one, most cloud data warehouses do not take advantage of some traditional performance techniques, such as indexing.
 Several data warehouses such as Athena and Snowflake also do not expose a lot of tuning options.
 But there are also some more recent optimization techniques that have been refined in the last few years, from cost-based optimization to just-in-time (JIT) compilation for distributed queries.

 The major bottleneck in cost is pricing, for two reasons.
-First, every incremental query costs money, and big, complex queries cost a lot of money.
+First, cloud data warehouses can cost a lot of money.
+Second, every incremental query costs money, and big, complex queries cost a lot of money.
 If you look at the FiveTran benchmark, which managed 1TB of data most of the clusters cost $16 per hour.
 That was the enterprise ($2 per credit) pricing for Snowflake.
 Running business-critical or Virtual Private Snowflake (VPS) would be $4 or more per credit.
 Running it full-time with 1TB of data would be roughly $300,000 per year at list price.
 This enormous cost forces many IT organizations to throttle Snowflake usage, often down to individual queries, and prune data.
 But pruning data and restricting usage goes against the very goal of the democratization of data and analytics.

 Firebolt is the first 3rd generation cloud data warehouse that has added a number of innovations and changed pricing to improve performance and lower TCO.
 Some of these innovations include: